 The exact term used to describe the role of Fire Safety Inspector by each Fire and Rescue Service across the county may differ due to the size of the department involved but they are often referred to as Fire Safety Enforcement Officers, and Fire Safety Inspectors or Fire Prevention Officers.
 For the purpose of this article, I shall refer to them as Fire Safety Inspectors as the role is typically the same across them all.

 Who is responsible for looking after fire safety in a place of business?

-As this article is focused more on what to expect from a safety inspection rather than what the Responsible Person does we have prepared should you need it, a three part list of items the Responsible Person must take into account for Fire Safety.
+As this article is focused more on what to expect from a safety inspection rather than what the Responsible Person do we have prepared should you need it, a three-part list of items the Responsible Person must take into account for Fire Safety.
 These can be found here:

 Who enforces the Fire Safety Laws?

-A typical visit will include an officer visiting your workplace and reviewing the activities in the work place.
-He / she will audit your fire risk assessment plans and document any procedures you have in place.
-They may also speak to employees, take photographs of equipment / escape routes and advise of measures that need to be included on your plan if any aspects aren’t as thorough as required.
+A typical visit will include an officer visiting your workplace and reviewing the activities in the workplace.
+He/she will audit your fire risk assessment plans and document any procedures you have in place.
+They may also speak to employees, take photographs of equipment/escape routes and advise of measures that need to be included in your plan if any aspects aren’t as thorough as required.

 Where a breach is considered minor, the Responsible Person will be told (either at the point of breach or at the end of the inspection) what the issue is and how they can address the issue so that they comply with the law.
 An informal notice will be given and the Inspector may write to the Responsible Person a few days later to confirm what advice was given and that the company understands what action to take.

-An Alteration Notice may be issued if the officer is of the opinion that there is serious risk to public / workforce within the premises.
+An Alteration Notice may be issued if the officer is of the opinion that there is a serious risk to the public/workforce within the premises.
 This can include: